 So as an expat, you’re going to want to get yourself a VPN account.
 VPN stands for Virtual Private Network and is an online utility that allows you to securely connect to your home country and surf the web as if you are there.

 I recommend you use PureVPN because it is pretty darn easy to setup and.
 If you need more information on how VPNs work, then read on.
 If you want to go sign up for a VPN account to get started click here.

 A VPN account will run you under US$4 to US$6 per month if you sign up for a year or more.
 If you want a VPN account for a month then you’re looking at around US$11.
-There are a lot of service to choose from.
-For me I picked PureVPN because it has nice utilities that work on Mac or PC computers, as well as iOS devices (iPhone, iPad) and Android mobile devices (Samsung, LG, Motorola, etc.).
+There are a lot of services to choose from.
+I picked PureVPN because it has nice utilities that work on Mac or PC computers, as well as iOS devices (iPhone, iPad) and Android mobile devices (Samsung, LG, Motorola, etc.).
 Pure VPN also has an AppleTV VPN app in development (as of Oct 2018).